-The combination of thick udon noodles, dark green kale and pork is great, but the addition of Pho stock is what takes this dish over the top.
+The combination of thick udon noodles, dark green kale and turkey is great, but the addition of stock is puts this dish over the top.
 It has a distinct character that’ll have you slurping down every last drop.
 Chili peppers pack some serious heat, so add with caution!

 Chicken Broth Concentrate

 Soy Sauce(ContainsSoy/Soja, Wheat/Blé)

 Udon noodles only need 2-3 minutes to cook in the soup!
 Overcooking may cause the noodles to tear apart.
 In Step 2, use this heat guide to determine what spice level you prefer (dbl each measurement for 4 ppl): 1/4 tsp mild, 1/2 tsp medium, 1 tsp spicy and 2 tsp extra-spicy!